Toad® for IBM DB2

 This section contains information about installing and operating this product in non-English configurations, such as those needed by customers outside of North America.
 This section does not replace the materials about supported platforms and configurations found elsewhere in the product documentation.

-However, this release has the following known capabilities or limitations:
+This release has the following known capabilities or limitations:

 Getting Started